juraj-hrivnak/Pakku/CONTRIBUTING.md

 It will ensure every test is run separately in the `build/test/` directory, and also automatically handle the working path of Pakku and teardown of any created files while running the tests.

-For testing we use the [Strikt](https://strikt.io/) assertion library, because it is easy to use, read and debug.
+For assertions, we use the [Strikt](https://strikt.io/) library, because it is easy to use, read and debug.

 Example of a test: